githubtraining/training-manual/docs/17_protected_branches.md

 ### Protected branches

-Repository maintainers can prevent merges to specific branches that have not met pre-defined criteria.
+Repository maintainers can prevent merges to specific branches that have not met predefined criteria.
 These criteria can include peer reviews, tests run by integrations such as a Continuous Integration services or code quality, or until a specific code owner has reviewed and approved changes.

 Let's enable protected branches: